 The Career Center has developed a special mobile application called Oxford Careers Fair Plus, which can be downloaded for free on the official website of the university.
 It allows you to find out all the necessary information about employers, new vacancies and future dates of job fairs.

 It should be kept in mind that it is not so easy for foreigners to stay in the UK after graduation.
-Until recently, the only opportunity was to find work in a company that is a licensed sponsor – in just 4 monthsthe maximum amount of time a student can stay in the country with a Tier 4 student visa.
+Until recently, the only opportunity was to find work in a company that is a licensed sponsor – in just 4 months.
 However, starting in the fall of 2020, the British government resumes issuing the UK post-study work visa for graduates, which allows you to look for work for 2 years after graduation with the subsequent switching to a regular work visa.

 Scientific achievements of the University of Oxford